haldean/nimage/README.md

 ### Encoding

 `nimage` can currently write 8-bit RGBA PNG images.
-It doesn't support interlacing, predictive filtering or paletting.
+It doesn't support interlacing or paletting.
 The images that `nimage` writes are going to be much larger than they need to be; if you're using `nimage` in an environment in which the size of the output matters, you probably want to run the output through [`pngcrush`][2] or similar.

 To see what's coming up, check out the [Github issues][0] for this project.